Avadhkumar-geek/StudentAI/README.md

 * Access to a vast knowledge base
 * Ability to answer questions in a comprehensive and informative way
 * User-friendly interface
-* Chatbot with OpenAI's API integration
+* Chat bot with OpenAI's API integration
 * Supports queries from multiple subjects and topics

 ### Getting Started